rasdsc2020/VehiclesTelematics_AWS/README.md

 - terraform fails to delete the existing sqs and lambda mapping with *terraform destroy* command

 #### How to fix
+1. Log in to the console using: https://aws.amazon.com/console/
+2. Search for CloudShell in search bar and click on the CloudShell service.
-- Check the existing mapping *aws lambda list-event-source-mappings* via aws cli
+3. Check the existing mapping *aws lambda list-event-source-mappings*
+4. Copy the uuid
-- delete the uuid like *aws lambda delete-event-source-mapping --uuid 7f8dcc0c-f568-412e-9dd9-357da029d0ce* or manually from console
+5. Delete the uuid like *aws lambda delete-event-source-mapping --uuid 3b1b0cb3-ad79-46e4-be1c-a4d157eaafdc*
+6. Repeat for other uuid

 ## License

 This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License.